Skip to main content

 You have to set up backend service and make your front-end app update the root:

-- Make sure you set the right replicator contract address and private key of corresponding
+• Make sure you set the right replicator contract address and private key of corresponding allowedUpdaterAddress in the config.

 async function getSignedRootState(root: string) {